-When you wish to apply for a tenancy you will need to complete our ‘Tenants Terms Conditions 2019’, Right To Rent Form and read 'How to Rent Guide.' (all documents at the bottom of this page in a PDF format).
+When you wish to apply for a tenancy you will need to complete our ‘Tenants Terms Conditions 2019’, Right To Rent Form and read 'How to Rent Guide.' (all documents on this page in a PDF format).
 We will then forward an online application form to complete to enable our referencing company to take up references for each adult who will be resident and any guarantor(s) if appropriate.

 We use an independent credit referencing company to make a decision on your financial suitability for the tenancy.
 By completing the application form you are giving consent to search your credit history.
 In the event of the credit search resulting in your application being refused, we will not be able to give you reasons.
 You will be able to obtain details of the information that resulted in the refusal by applying to the company who held the data and we will provide you with their address upon request.

 For each applicant, we will require proof of identity, photo style driving licence or passport and proof of current address either utility bills or credit card/bank statement dated within three months, as per conditions of the right to rent checks.

 Security Deposit – Equivalent to FIVE WEEKS PRO RATA RENT payable at the point of signing the Tenancy Agreement, prior to any occupation, and refundable in full at the end of your tenancy providing all of the terms of tenancy have been met and the property is returned in a satisfactory condition in accordance with the Inventory.
 No interest will be paid on the security deposit.
 All deposits received will be protected in accordance with the legal requirements.
 Held and registered with the deposit protection service.
 The DPS, The Pavilions, Bridgwater Road, Bristol, BS13 8AE.